janastu/anthill19/pages/faq.md

   give as much as s/he can afford.
   *Cash on site only.*

+Cohosting
-  APC multi-stakeholder event and Community Networks exchange (CNx) ^
+: APC multi-stakeholder event and Community Networks exchange (CNx) ^

 What does that mean?